- Involve patients in decisions about their care.

 - A suite of safeguarding policies, including a chaperoning policy.

-- Procedures of information-sharing and working with other agencies to protect adults at risk.
+- Procedures for information sharing and working with other agencies to protect adults at risk.

 Raising safeguarding concerns